kyiCS/Agricultural-Drone-Management/README.md

 they represent on your farm.
 You can initialize a drone and a drone command center that can scan items individually or scan the whole farm.

+## Set Up Instructions

+To run our project, type git clone https://github.com/kyiCS/Agricultural-Drone-Management.git to clone the repository.
+After that, open Eclipse, go to "File" in the top right, and click on "Open Project from File System".
+Once there, choose the directory where you cloned the project and click "Finish".
+Lastly, click on the imported project and run it as a Java application.

 ## Screenshots